Under certain circumstances, we grant exceptions to our normal transportation rules.

 Students in grades K-12 in temporary housing (homeless shelters, hotels, etc.) are exempt from age and distance requirements for travel for as long as they live there.
 All subsequent requests for the student’s transportation must follow normal procedures.

-You may request an exception in an emergency or other circumstances not discussed above.
+You may request an exception in an emergency or other circumstance not discussed above.
 Some examples of these conditions include:

 - The student has been the victim of a crime that may put them in danger travelling to school on public transportation.

 - A court has issued an order of protection.

 - The parents/guardians live in different locations and have joint custody of the student.